airpartners/aq-firebase-functions/README.md

 admin.initializeApp();
 ```

 When calling `admin.initializeApp()` with no input, the default configuration is used.
 This sets the database url to https://airpartners-ade.firebaseio.com.
 For the credentials, it looks at the file path specified by the GOOGLE_APPLICATION_CREDENTIALS environment variable.
 If you want to be able to test your function locally you need to create this environment variable and set it equal to the path of your service account JSON file.
 This should be a non-relative local path.
 To download the file, go the to the [Firebase Project Console](https://console.firebase.google.com/project/airpartners-ade/overview).
 Click the Settings (gear icon) button next to "Project Overview" in the top left.
 Select "Users and Permissions" then go to the "Service accounts" tab.
 Click "Generate new private key" and follow the instructions.
 After the download is complete, add something like the following to your .bashrc or equivalent so the environment variable will always exist.
+You can also use the existing service account key file by logging into the adeairquality@gmail.com account and going to Google Keep.
+There should be a note title serviceAccountKey.json.

 `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/local/service/account/.json"`